u-root/gobusybox/README.md

     for details on what Go expects.

 1. Conflicting local commands.
-E.g. two local copies of `u-root` and `u-bmc` are being combined into a busybox with `./makebb ./u-root/cmds/core/* ./u-bmc/cmd/*`.
+E.g. two local copies of `u-root` and `u-bmc` are being combined into a busybox with `makebb ./u-root/cmds/core/* ./u-bmc/cmd/*`.
 If `u-bmc/go.mod` depends on u-root@v3 from GitHub, that conflicts with the local `./u-root` being requested with makebb.